 8. DIY Flower Bucket

 With a few modifications here and there, these alternative containers can act as durable and aesthetically appealing pots.
-However, you may not be able to grow large plants, shallow-rooted, low-profile plants, shallow rooted plants are good for such containers.
-See the tutorial post, here.
+However, you may not be able to grow large plants; shallow-rooted and low-profile plants are good for such containers.
+See the tutorial post here.

 9. DIY Rice Planter

-For this purpose, you will need an inexpensive, easily available tool – plastic bucket.
-This instructable shows you how to create a hospitable environment for growing small quantities of rice that is low-fat, higher in fiber and cheaper than store-bought varieties.
+For this purpose, you will need an inexpensive, easily available tool – a plastic bucket.
+This instructable shows you how to create a hospitable environment for growing small quantities of rice that is low-fat, higher in fiber, and cheaper than store-bought varieties.
 Find out the tutorial in this post.

-10. DIY Self-Watering Container
+10. Self-Watering Container

-Forgo the expensive, store-bought ones for your own handmade waterer that uses a five-gallon bucket, among other scavenged materials and just about an hour’s time to assemble.
+Forgo the expensive, store-bought ones for your own handmade waterer that uses a five-gallon bucket, among other scavenged materials, and just about an hour’s time to assemble.

 11. DIY Hanging Bucket Garden